If you believe that you are a victim of check fraud

 This will help ensure your credit doesn't suffer and is particularly crucial if your ID was lost or stolen.
 Having a fraud alert placed on your account can prevent thieves from opening accounts in your name and ruining your credit.
 The three bureaus are:

-It is always a good idea to document when you called the bureaus, banks and law enforcement, who you spoke with and what actions they are taking on your behalf.
+It is always a good idea to document when you called the bureaus, banks, and law enforcement, whom you spoke with, and what actions they are taking on your behalf.
 Keeping accurate records will pay off if there is a claim against you due to your checks being used fraudulently.

 Not sure if you've been frauded by check?
 Read our blog article Check Services vs. Check Fraud for examples.
 If you're a business experiencing check fraud, you should consider check guarantee services to alleviate most, but not all, of the risk in accepting payment by check.
 Click on the image below to learn more!